Winifred Lawson: Later years

 On the death of her mother in 1933, Lawson returned to the stage, appearing for two seasons with the Vic Wells Opera in four Mozart operas: The Marriage of Figaro (as Susanna), Così fan tutte (Fiordiligi), Don Giovanni (Zerlina) and The Magic Flute (Genius); she also appeared in Pagliacci (Nedda), Faust (Marguerite), and La bohème.
 In 1935 she toured Australia and New Zealand, appearing in many of the Gilbert and Sullivan soprano roles with the J. C. Williamson Gilbert and Sullivan Opera Company.

 In 1938 Lawson reprised the role of the Countess in The Marriage of Figaro at the Open Air Theatre, Regent's Park, London.
 This was her last appearance on the London stage.
 During the Second World War she sang in many concerts and toured the Middle East for ENSA.

 Lawson was an experienced broadcaster, having made the first of her many BBC broadcasts in 1929.
 During the war she presented a series of programmes for the armed forces network, mixing reminiscence and musical extracts.
 After the war she took part as principal soprano in Leslie Baily's six-part dramatised biography of Gilbert and Sullivan.
-In 1947 she played the lead soprano role in a BBC studio recording of Cherubini's 1800 opera Les deux journées, conducted by Sir Thomas Beecham.
+In 1947 she played Angelina in two BBC radio broadcasts of Cherubini's 1800 opera Les deux journées, conducted by Sir Thomas Beecham.

 In 1944 Lawson was elected vice-president of the Gilbert and Sullivan Society and frequently joined Society meetings and events.
 Her autobiography, A Song to Sing-O!, with foreword by Sir Malcolm Sargent, was published by Michael Joseph in 1955.
 The Times said that the book "gives a delightful picture of those happy days in the operas, with Henry Lytton, Bertha Lewis, Leo Sheffield and Darrell Fancourt".

 Lawson died in London on 30 November 1961 at the age of 69.